stashed/stash/docs/guides/backends/local.md

 ## Next Steps

 - Learn how to use Stash to backup a Kubernetes deployment from [here](/docs/guides/backup.md).
-- Learn how to recover from backed up snapshot from [here](/docs/guides/restore.md).
+- To learn how to recover from backed up snapshot, visit [here](/docs/guides/restore.md).